What is SNMP?

 The agent has both generic and enterprise-specific types of traps to send.
 The generic ones are to signal common events like a link being down or up again, the device being reinitialized, or authentication failures.
 Enterprise-specific traps depend on the vendor and can encompass dozens of different traps.

 Whatever type of traps are sent, the manager listens for it and can take action, according to the implemented network monitoring tool.
-As SNMP traps are the closest to what a real-time notification system is within the protocol, they are of large use in network monitoring for alerting.
+As SNMP traps are the closest to what a real-time notification system is within the protocol, they are of great use in network monitoring for alerting.

 What is a community string in SNMP?